wyne-ybanez/personal-portfolio-master/README.md

 - To display an overview of the candidate, his current skills, a profile image, a summary text and progression bars of his technical ability

+- Unlike the wireframe, the placements of the content has switched

 - This section of the page will have a call to action buttons, mainly to 'projects' and 'contact me' section.

 [Screenshot](assets/readMe/aboutme-sc.png)